openhab/org.openhab.binding.zwave/doc/logic/scenecontroller_0_0.md

 ### Parameter 13: Multilevel Switch for button #1

 Configuration of the Multilevel Switch
-Byte 4: Not used – must be set to 0.
+<p&gtByte 4: Not used – must be set to 0.</p&gt
 Values in the range 0 to 0 may be set.

 The manufacturer defined default value is ```0```.